ejabbered/slpkg/content/home.md

 Arch: {x86, x86_64}
 Versions: {14,1, 14.2}

-You can enable more default repositories just edit the file `/etc/slpkg/repositories.conf`, by default are `slack` and `sbo` repositories is enabled.
+You can enable more default repositories just edit the file '`/etc/slpkg/repositories.conf`', by default are '`slack`' and '`sbo`' repositories is enabled.
 Please read the [REPOSITORIES](https://gitlab.com/dslackw/slpkg/raw/master/REPOSITORIES) file for each of the particularities.
-Alternative you can run the command `slpkg repo-enable` (`python2-pythondialog` required).
+Alternative you can run the command '`slpkg repo-enable`' ('`python2-pythondialog`' required).
-If a repository is not in the above list, manage the custom repositories with the commands `repo-add` and `repo-remove`.
+If a repository is not in the above list, manage the custom repositories with the commands '`repo-add`' and '`repo-remove`'.

 ##### Issues